EssieG/Jetson_AI_project/README.md

 Inside the data folder are the categories for classfication, as well as a validation set of images.
 The validation images include 5 from each category, for a total of 25 images.
 The model succeeds on 23/25 of the validation images for the default model run with 5 epochs.
 Training images ~165 per category.

 The main Jupyter notebook explains the steps for training and validation clearly.
-For an overview, see the video.
+For an overview, see the video: https://youtu.be/4a3jqjonGAM.

 File structure: <br/>
 code